Outdoor Cat FAQ

 For more detailed information on how TNR works and how to get started with your local cats, see Alley Cat Allies’ TNR Overview

-Check for Health: If any of the cats appear sick or injured and you haven’t been able to identify a caretaker, confine the cat and call Animal Control.
-If the cat cannot be confined, Animal Control may work with you to trap the cat so it can be taken for a medical assessment.
+Check for Health: If any of the cats appear sick or injured and you haven’t been able to identify a caretaker, confine the cat and call the Animal Response Team.
+If the cat cannot be confined, Animal Response Team may work with you to trap the cat so it can be taken for a medical assessment.
 They may also contact you so the cat can be returned.

 No Eartip - What Now?: If the cats don’t have an ear tip that means they have not yet been spayed/neutered (fixed).
 That means they will soon reproduce and there will be more cats!
 Cats go into heat when they’re approximately 6 months old, so the sooner they can be fixed the better.
 Spaying/neutering outdoor cats is the only humane way to keep the population stable, limit nuisance behaviors like spraying and digging, and eventually decrease the number of cats living outside.
 If you have been able to locate the caretaker of the cats talk to them about TNR and the benefits of having the cats spayed/neutered.